By: Amanda Ringler on November 25th, 2020

-Even if there is traditional insulation in the rim joist, if it doesn’t create an air barrier the cold air from outside will cause drafts and cold floors.
+Even if there is traditional insulation in the rim joist, if it doesn’t create an air seal, the cold air from outside will get into the house and cause drafts and cold floors.

 Solution: It’s important to make sure all aspects of the basement are insulated with a material that will keep the outside air out.

-If your pipes run through your basement and it’s not well insulated, then frozen and even bursting pipes could be in your future.
+If your pipes run through your basement and it’s not well insulated, then frozen and even burst pipes could be in your future.

 Solution: Ensure your basement is insulated to prevent cold air from getting inside, but you can also add insulation around your pipes to ensure they don’t freeze.

 The vents in the rest of your house will be blowing out cooler air, so you’ll keep adjusting the thermostat, and that will lead to high energy bills when everything is said and done.

-If you want to look at the bigger picture, installing an insulation that creates an air barrier will solve this problem while saving you money on monthly energy bills.
+If you want to look at the bigger picture, installing insulation that creates an air seal will solve this problem while saving you money on monthly energy bills.

 Solving Your Basement Insulation Problems